 Can my senior high camper drive him/herself to camp?

-If you choose to allow your child to drive to camp they will not be permitted to drive the vehicle any time during the week while they are at camp.
-Basically the car will be used only for the purpose you allowed when you told your child they could drive to camp -- to get to camp and then to get home from camp.
+If you choose to allow the camper to drive to camp please know that they will not be permitted to drive the vehicle at any time during the week while they are at camp.
+We collect car keys from campers who drive.
+Your help in alerting us that your camper is driving is appreciated.

 Can I call my child at camp?

 No. Please.
-The success of this camp experience is largely built on the fact that individuals come here, away from the demands and distractions (and labels) of the outside world, to build an intentional Christian community.
-Campers gather to build friendships with people in this place, to learn to be part of this group, and accept each person into group.
-Cell phones, pagers, and calls from outside this community prove to be a distraction and, too often, campers do not focus their energy and attention on this community, but on the outside influences.
-In the event of an emergency or problems at camp the management staff will contact parents.
-We do have office business phone lines, and we’ll use them to call you if the need dictates.
+The success of the camp experience is largely built on the fact that individuals come here, away from the demands and distractions of the outside world, to build an intentional community.
+Campers gather to build friendships with people, to learn to be part of this group, and accept each person in the group.
+Calls from outside this community have been proven to be a distraction from that core idea.
+In the event of an emergency at camp the management staff will contact the primary guardian.
+We do have office phone lines, and we’ll use them to call you if the need dictates.

 What happens if my child gets homesick?